-Now back at the Bernabeu, it is rumoured that Jovic will leave the club in the near future.
 There is still hope for him given his age, but his future almost certainly lies away from Madrid.

 The first Galactico signing since James Rodriguez in 2014, Hazard was one of the best players in the world at Chelsea and secured 2019 Europa League victory with two goals in the final before making a £100million move to Madrid.

 Hazard was the obvious name to replace Ronaldo, given his goal threat from the left wing, superstar status and dribbling ability, but this has arguably been the worst transfer of all these.

 Poor fitness, injuries and dreadful form have plagued the Belgian since his arrival, and with just six goals in 66 appearances, he has since lost his starting place to Vinicius Junior.